Dance is hard on the body. The long hours of practice means a dancer’s muscles can be sore due to muscle fatigue.

-How to Identify Good Versus Bad Dance Pain
+How to Identify “Good” Versus “Bad” Dance Pain

 Main Causes of Injuries in Young Dancers

+A flaw in a dancer’s technique is another common contributor that may predispose a child to injury.
 Most technique flaws start with a dancer’s turnout position.
-This is the fundamental position that all dancers base their movement out of.
+This is the fundamental position that all dancers base their movement.

 The motion generated during dance should come from the muscle support of a dancer’s hips, with their knees and ankles subsequently falling into place.
 Problems arise when a dancer tries to force their turnout.
 That means instead of relying on their hips to be in the proper position, they use the friction of the floor to turn their feet out — creating more force than their body is ready for.
 This puts extra stress on the knees and back and will eventually cause pain.